McGillX/mcgillx-how-to/docs/mdfiles/discussion_monitoring.md

 ###  Subscribing to email digests

 To receive notifications of new responses in the daily digest email, make sure you have signed up for it.
-This page is displayed when you click the discussion tab in the header.
+This page is displayed when you click the **Discussion** tab in the header.

 ![image](../../images/Discussion_SubsciptionEmailDigestSmall.png)